Reading Images Like Texts: Sequential Image Understanding in Vision-Language Models: Conclusion

 \section{Conclusion}

-We investigated image understanding in vision-language models from the perspectives of object recognition (the ``what" way) and spatial perception (the ``where" way), and applied our analytical findings to practice.
+We investigated image understanding in VLMs from the view of object recognition (the ``what" way) and spatial perception (the ``where" way).
+Based on the findings, we proposed an instruction-agnostic token compression method for inference acceleration, and RoPE scaling to improve the spatial reasoning capabilities of VLMs based on 2D RoPE.
 Our work offers new insights for both better understanding the mechanisms of visual information processing in VLMs and designing superior algorithms or model architectures.
 Limitations of this work are detailed in Appendix \ref{appn: limitations}.